 We acknowledge that these principles do not automatically lead to each and every one of the organizational proposals set forth below.
-People will have honest differences of opinion regarding the appropriate role of the electoral principle, to any limitations on the democratic principle, the weight to be given to certain constituencies"and even whether there should be "constituencies" beyond those that are dynamically created and destroyed by the ebb and flow of self interest", and the time it should take to transit from a nominated to a partly or fully elected structure.
+People will have honest differences of opinion regarding the appropriate role of the electoral principle, to any limitations on the democratic principle, the weight to be given to certain constituencies, and the time it should take to transit from a nominated to a partly or fully elected structure.